StuartSmith/VueJS-Samples/vuetodo/README.md

     https://jsonplaceholder.typicode.com/guide.html

-## Steps to create the Todo application
+## Steps to create the to do application

     1.Create the Vue Application by running the following command line: